ashwinmoorkoth1/ashwinmoorkoth1/README.md

 ## Upcoming Projects
 1. Forecasting using time series
    - Updating the current book to include error tracking
-   - Automatic Forecasting - With a few products, and a few forecasting models we put in mechanisms to select the best model and forecast baseline
+   - Automatic Forecasting - With a few products, and a few forecasting models we put in mechanisms to select the best model and forecast baseline.
+Grid search for ARIMA models.
+      * Best Fit
+      * Bayesian Blend

 3. Production Optimization
    - Simple Huristics : Level	Producton Strategy;  Chase	Producton Strategy